gjbex/Julia_good_bad_ugly/README.md

 ## What is it?

+1. `julia,_good_back_ugly.pptx`: Powerpoint presentation highlighting features
+   of the Julia programming language.
-1. `source-code`: Julia source code and noteboos
+1. `source-code`: Julia source code and notebooks.
+1. `LICENSE`: license information for the material in this repository.
+1. `CONTRIBUTING.md`: how to contirubte to this repository.

 ## How to?